4.9

 Breakfasts and dinners during the trek will be served at the mountain huts.
 Breakfasts always include coffee, bread, jam and butter, and may also include orange juice, cereal, yogurt, fruit and a selection of cheese and cured meats.
 Dinners at the huts are normally served at fixed times with two menu choices.
 Dishes are hearty and served in large portions, often including great local specialities such as polenta, local cheeses, pasta and stews.
 Picnic lunches can be purchased directly from the huts, featuring a main item (such as a sandwich or wrap) and a selection of fruit, muesli bars, chocolate, nuts, etc.

-Vegetarian, vegan and most other dietary requirements can be catered for although options may be limited.
-Just let your host know when booking.
+Vegetarian, vegan and most other dietary requirements can be catered for although options may be limited to the remote locations of the mountain huts.
+Please let your host know your preferences when booking by completing your passenger information section.

 What is the accommodation like?